Anomalous-hydrodynamic analysis of charge-dependent elliptic flow in heavy-ion collisions: Acknowledgement

-\acknowledgements The authors thank K.~Murase, Y.~Tachibana, and R.~Kurita for useful discussions.
+The authors thank Y.~Hatta, B.~W.~Xiao, A.~Bzdak, K.~Fukushima, K.~Murase, R.~Kurita and Y.~Tachibana for useful discussions.
 M.~H. and Y.~H are partially supported by JSPS Strategic Young Researcher Overseas Visits Program for Accelerating Brain Circulation (No.R2411).
-Y.~H. is partially supported by the Japan Society for the Promotion of Science for Young Scientists.
+M.~H was supported by RIKEN Junior Research Associate Program and the Special Postdoctoral Researchers Program at RIKEN.
+Y.~H. was partially supported by the Japan Society for the Promotion of Science for Young Scientists.
 The work of T.~H. is supported by Grant-in-Aid for Scientific Research No.~25400269.